Skip to main content

 In this ever-changing environment, having a knowledgeable compliance partner is essential.
 At Young & Associates, we specialize in helping financial institutions interpret, implement, and manage compliance requirements with confidence.
 Whether you need regulatory guidance, risk assessments, or compliance program reviews, our team is here to support you.

-By William J. Showalter, CRCM; Senior Consultant, Young & Associates
+By William J. Showalter, CRCM; senior consultant, Young & Associates

 Over the past year, we have seen at least 27 Bank Secrecy Act (BSA) enforcement actions from an array of financial institution supervisory agencies.
-Banks of all sizes, including community banks, continue to be hit with cease and desist (C&D) orders, formal agreements, consent orders, and even civil money penalties (CMP).
+Banks of all sizes continue to be hit with cease and desist (C&D) orders, formal agreements, consent orders, and even civil money penalties (CMP).
 Five of these actions involved monetary penalties of some sort totaling nearly $4 billion – all but about $109 million coming from one case with four federal agency actions against one bank, and one $100,000 CMP imposed against an individual for BSA noncompliance.
 These enforcement actions remind us that even community banks and thrifts must have thorough and well-managed BSA compliance programs.

 The enforcement actions do not spell out specifics of what the agencies found at each institution, but they do give us important insights into what the regulators will expect during your next BSA compliance exam.